 Procedure for admission to ENA PLUS

-Before a company's shares can be admitted to ΕΝΑ PLUS, the company must first appoint an Adviser, selected from the list of EN.A.
-Nominated Advisers, which will coordinate and manage the admission process.
+For the asmission to ENA PLUS a company shares must first appoint an Adviser, selected from the list of ENA Nominated Advisers, which will coordinate and manage the admission process.

 The admission file is prepared by the Nominated Adviser in cooperation with the company.